leanprover-community/blog/posts/lte-examples.md

 ```

 ## A comment on universes
-One last comment about universes is waranted in this section.
+One last comment about universes is warranted in this section.
 Just like `Profinite.{0}` is the category of profinite sets whose underlying type lives in `Type 0`, the category `Ab.{1}` is the category of abelian groups whose underlying type lives in `Type 1`.
 We need to bump the universe level of the category of abelian groups precisely because `Profinite.{0}` is a *large category*, meaning that `Profinite.{0} : Type 1`, while `X ⟶ Y : Type 0` for `X Y : Profinite.{0}`.
 Technically speaking, condensed mathematics in the sense of Clausen-Scholze works in ZFC by imposing cardinality bounds on profinite sets, whereas our approach more closely resembles that of *pyknotic objects*.